-When Multi-STA BlockAck variant is intended for a non-AP STA, the AID subfield carries the AID of the non-AP STA for which the Per STA Info subfield is intended.
-When the Multi-STA BlockAck variant is intended for an AP, the AID subfield is set to 0.
+When Multi-STA BlockAck variant is intended for [CID9626] one or more non-AP STA(s), the AID11 subfield carries the 11 LSBs of the AID[CID7735] of the non-AP STA for which the Per STA Info subfield is intended.
+When the Multi-STA BlockAck variant is intended for an AP, the AID11 subfield is set to 0.

-NOTE—One or more Per STA Info subfields with same value of the AID subfield and different values of the TID subfields can be present in the Multi-STA BlockAck frame.
+NOTE—One or more Per STA Info subfields with same value of the AID11 subfield and different values of the TID subfields can be present in the Multi-STA BlockAck frame.

-The TID subfield contains the TID for which the acknowledgment or block acknowledgment contained in the Per AID TID Info subfield applies.
+The TID subfield contains the TID for which the acknowledgment or block acknowledgment contained in the Per AID TID Info subfield applies and is set as defined in Table 9-24b.
+[CID6076, CID7736, CID7934, CID3112, CID8475, CID9816, CID9817]

-NOTE—When a Multi-STA BlockAck frame is used to acknowledge a management frame, the TID value is set to 15.

 If the Ack Type subfield is 1 and the TID value of the Per AID TID Info subfield is less than 8 or equal to 15, then the Block Ack Starting Sequence Control and Block Ack Bitmap subfields are not present and the Per STA Info subfield acknowledges successful reception of a single MPDU indicated by the TID of the Per AID TID Info subfield.
 If the Ack Type subfield is 1 and the TID subfield of the Per AID TID Info field is 14, then the Block Ack Starting Sequence Control and Block Ack Bitmap are not present and the Per STA Info field acknowledges successful reception of all the MPDUs carried in the eliciting A-MPDU.
-The Ack Type field is not set to 1 when responding to a BlockAckReq frame or an MU-BAR frame.
+The responding STA determines that all the MPDUs carried in the eliciting A-MPDU are successfully received if all the MPDUs that precede the first MPDU delimiter with EOF equal to 1 and MPDU Length field equal to 0 are received successfully [CID5058, CID5926].
+The Ack Type field is not set to 1 when responding to [CID8474] an MU-BAR frame.
 If the Ack Type subfield is 0, then the Block Ack Starting Sequence Control and Block Ack Bitmap subfields are present.

 The context and the presence of each optional subfields in a Per STA Info subfield in a Multi-STA BlockAck frame is as defined in Table 9-24b (Context of the Per STA Info subfield and presence of optional subfields).